xatabhk/matroska-specification/chapters.md

 The `EditionFlagOrdered Flag` is a significant feature as it enables an `Edition` of `Ordered Chapters` which defines and arranges a virtual timeline rather than simply labeling points within the timeline.
 For example, with `Editions` of `Ordered Chapters` a single `Matroska file` can present multiple edits of a film without duplicating content.
 Alternatively if a videotape is digitized in full, one `Ordered Edition` could present the full content (including colorbars, countdown, slate, a feature presentation, and black frames), while another `Edition` of `Ordered Chapters` can use `Chapters` that only mark the intended presentation with the colorbars and other ancillary visual information excluded.
 If an `Edition` of `Ordered Chapters` is enabled then the `Matroska Player` MUST play those Chapters in their stored order from the timestamp marked in the `ChapterTimeStart Element` to the timestamp marked in to `ChapterTimeEnd Element`.

-If the `EditionFlagOrdered Flag` is set to `false`, `Simple Chapters` are used and only the `ChapterTimeStart` of a `Chapter` is used as chapter mark to jump to the predefined point in the timeline.
+If the `EditionFlagOrdered Flag` is set to false, `Simple Chapters` are used and only the `ChapterTimeStart` of a `Chapter` is used as chapter mark to jump to the predefined point in the timeline.
 With `Simple Chapters`, a `Matroska Player` MUST ignore certain `Chapter Elements`.
 All these elements are now informational only.

 The following list shows the different usage of `Chapter Elements` between an ordered and non-ordered `Edition`.